fabulous heritage of Provence

 Surprisingly for a country its size, continental

-France only has six National Parks; but three of these are in Provence.
+France only has seven National Parks; but four of these are in Provence.

 The region also has four very different regional nature parks